-Aviation plays a central role in the Australian economy with demand for aviation services seeing considerable increase over recent decades, particularly in the Sydney basin.
-This growth has largely been driven by population growth, economic growth, increased competition and growth in international tourism.
+Aviation plays a central role in the Australian economy with demand for aviation services having increased considerably over recent decades, particularly in the Sydney basin.
+This increase has largely been driven by population growth, economic growth, increased competition and growth in international tourism.
 Sydney and Australia have benefited greatly from these trends, both in terms of increased living standards and exposure to global markets and cultures.

 Existing major airports such as Sydney Airport will continue to play a significant role in accommodating current and future growth in aviation activity.
-However, recent studies indicate existing airport capacity in the Sydney basin will not be able to fully absorb the growth in aviation demand in the long term.
+However, airport capacity in the Sydney basin will not be able to fully absorb the growth in aviation demand in the long term, and without additional aviation capacity demand will go unmet.